DateApril 9 – May 3, 2015

 Opening ReceptionApril 9, 2015

-Elise Kaufman, Sunny Balzano, Doug Campbell, Beth Caspar, Richard Dennis, Karni Dorell, Richard Gins, Robert Grenier, Dragan Ilic, Tone Johansen, Rosalinda Kolb, David MacKenzie, Bettina Magi, Richard Mock, Florence Neal, Janet Neuhauser, Tina Olsen, Scott Pfaffman, Jens Veneman, Harriet Zucker
+Sunny Balzano, Brendt Berger, Doug Campbell, Beth Caspar, Richard Dennis, Karni Dorell, Richard Gins, Robert Grenier, Dragan Ilic, Tone Johansen, Elise Kaufman, Rosalinda Kolb, David MacKenzie, Bettina Magi, Richard Mock, Florence Neal, Janet Neuhauser, Tina Olsen, Scott Pfaffman, Jens Veneman, Harriet Zucker

 About the exhibition

-Offsite exhibtion held at Peninsula Art Space, Red Hook, Brooklyn, NY
+at Peninsula Art Space, (Red Hook) Brooklyn, NY

 Founded by two artists in 1990, Kentler International Drawing Space is the oldest continuously operating arts institution in Red Hook, Brooklyn.
 Its rich twenty-five year history includes more than 200 exhibitions and a Flatfiles collection of 230 artists, illustrating the pioneering vision of many creative individuals who shaped and nurtured this unique waterfront enclave.
 The 21 artists represented in The Kentler Flatfiles: Red Hook Artists—The ‘90s, lived and worked in Red Hook in the 1990s, paving the way for what is now a flourishing cultural community.
 They created innovative, experimental works that withstand the test of time.